Pyrex: Composition

 Older clear-glass Pyrex manufactured by Corning, Arc International's Pyrex products, and Pyrex laboratory glassware are made of borosilicate glass.
-According to the National Institute of Standards and Technology, borosilicate Pyrex is composed of (as percentage of weight): 4.0% boron, 54.0% oxygen, 2.8% sodium, 1.1% aluminum, 37.7% silicon, and 0.3% potassium.
+According to the National Institute of Standards and Technology, borosilicate Pyrex is composed of (as percentage of weight): 4.0% boron, 54.0% oxygen, 2.8% sodium, 1.1% aluminium, 37.7% silicon, and 0.3% potassium.

 According to glass supplier Pulles and Hannique, borosilicate Pyrex is made of Corning 7740 glass and is equivalent in formulation to Schott Glass 8330 glass sold under the "Duran" brand name.
 The composition of both Corning 7740 and Schott 8330 is given as 80.6% SiO2|link=silicon dioxide, 12.6% B2O3|link=boron trioxide, 4.2% Na2O|link=sodium oxide, 2.2% Al2O3|link=aluminium oxide, 0.1% CaO|link=calcium oxide, 0.1% Cl|link=chlorine, 0.05% MgO|link=magnesium oxide, and 0.04% Fe2O3|link=iron(III) oxide.

 In the late 1930s and 1940s, Corning also introduced new product lines under the Pyrex brand using different types of glass.
-Opaque tempered soda-lime glass was used to create decorated opal ware bowls and bakeware and aluminosilicate glass was used for Pyrex Flameware stovetop cookware.
+Opaque tempered soda–lime glass was used to create decorated opal ware bowls and bakeware, and aluminosilicate glass was used for Pyrex Flameware stovetop cookware.
 The latter product had a bluish tint caused by the addition of alumino-sulfate.

-Beginning in the 1980s, production of clear Pyrex glass products manufactured by Corning (and later Instant Brands, after the consumer division was spun off and renamed) was also shifted to tempered soda-lime glass, like their popular opal bakeware.
-This change was justified by stating that soda-lime glass has higher mechanical strength than borosilicate—making it more resistant to physical damage when dropped, which is believed to be the most common cause of breakage in glass bakeware.
+Beginning in the 1980s, production of clear Pyrex glass products manufactured in the USA by Corning was also shifted to tempered soda–lime glass, like their popular opal bakeware.
+This change was justified by stating that soda–lime glass has higher mechanical strength than borosilicate—making it more resistant to physical damage when dropped, which is believed to be the most common cause of breakage in glass bakeware.
 The glass is also cheaper to produce and more environmentally friendly.
-However, its thermal shock resistance is lower than borosilicate's, leading to potential breakage from heat stress if used contrary to recommendations.
-Since the closure of the soda-lime plant in England in 2007, European Pyrex has been made solely from borosilicate.
+Its thermal shock resistance is lower than borosilicate's, leading to potential breakage from heat stress if used contrary to recommendations.
+Since the closure of the soda–lime plant in England in 2007, European Pyrex has been made solely from borosilicate.

 The differences between Pyrex-branded glass products has also led to controversy regarding safety issues—in 2008, the U.S. Consumer Product Safety Commission reported it had received 66 complaints by users reporting that their Pyrex glassware had shattered over the prior ten years yet concluded that Pyrex glass bakeware does not present a safety concern.
 The consumer affairs magazine Consumer Reports investigated the issue and released test results, in January 2011, confirming that borosilicate glass bakeware was less susceptible to thermal shock breakage than tempered soda lime bakeware.
-However, they admitted their testing conditions were "contrary to instructions" provided by the manufacturer.
+They admitted their testing conditions were "contrary to instructions" provided by the manufacturer.
 STATS analyzed the data available and found that the most common way that users were injured by glassware was via mechanical breakage, being hit or dropped, and that "the change to soda lime represents a greater net safety benefit."